mhearne-usgs/lsprocess/README.md

  * fiona, a Python library for reading/writing various vector data formats (shapefile)
  * shapely, a Python library for doing geometric operations on points and polygons.
  * pyproj, a module which supports geographic projections.
- * grid, a Python library for reading/writing various grid data formats (ShakeMap and GMT).
+ * MapIO, a Python library for reading/writing various grid data formats (ShakeMap and GMT).

 The best way to install numpy, pandas, and matplotlib is to use one of the Python distributions described here: